 Watch out for dry mouth

-People too often shrug off dry mouth, also known as xerostomia, as just everyday thirst, but it can cause real damage to the mouth if left untreated.
+People too often shrug off dry mouth, sometimes referred to as xerostomia (the subjective sensation of dry mouth), as just everyday thirst, but it can cause real damage to the mouth if left untreated.
 It occurs when the body can't produce enough saliva or your saliva is depleted for another reason.
 That moistness in the mouth is essential for washing away sugars and other substances that can cause cavities.
-Certain medications and lifestyle habits like smoking can lead to xerostomia, but ailments that cause vomiting, fever and sweating can also become culprits.
+Certain medications and lifestyle habits like smoking can lead to long term dry mouth, but ailments that cause vomiting, fever and sweating can also become culprits.

 Along with leading to sores in the mouth, cracked lips, a burning sensation in the mouth and rawness of the tongue, this oral issue can be a symptom of more serious illnesses and diseases.
 It might be a signifier of diabetes, hypertension, mumps, anemia or Parkinson's disease.
 For that reason, it's important to see your dentist if you're experiencing prolonged dry mouth.
 He or she may recommend medications to resolve dry mouth or suggest that you see your primary health care provider.
 There are also some temporary fixes you can turn to in the meantime to keep your mouth moisturized, including chewing sugar-free gum and drinking lots of water.

 * These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 Please Note: The material on this site is provided for informational purposes only.
 Always consult your health care professional before beginning any new therapy.